TSV Copy Editors

 Scripps politics professor Mar Golub emphasized this aspect of the Motley’s history.
 “One of the things that makes the Motley the Motley – and why it’s so important to a lot of students – is its long tradition of student independence,” they said.
 “It has always been student-run and student managed, and it has always been explicitly committed to a set of core values: intersectional feminism, sustainability, social justice.”

 Golub continued, stating how administration recognizes the impact of the space, making their decision even more confounding.
 “The College even celebrates this on its website and in its marketing materials.
-This is why students love the Motley: not just as a place to hang out and drink good coffee, but as an important space of community – especially so for students who may not always feel at home in some other places on campus,” she said.
+This is why students love the Motley: not just as a place to hang out and drink good coffee, but as an important space of community – especially so for students who may not always feel at home in some other places on campus,” they said.
 “That’s part of its feminist commitment.
 This is why the Motley is so important to our students.
 And this is what the administration is trying to take away from them.”

 Rita Cano Alcalá, a Scripps Chicanx-Latinx studies professor, also expressed her thoughts on the history of The Motley.
 “While I understand that The Motley is housed in a Scripps building and technically a business of the college, since its inception it has been a student-run endeavor, from top to bottom,” she said.
 “If it weren’t for students, there would be no Motley.
 Returning alumni from all 5Cs don’t go to The Motley to see what is going on with Scripps officially, institutionally.
 No, they go there to see what the hubbub is among students.
 To see what has been happening among the students politically, artistically, musically, socially.”